apache/trafficcontrol/docs/source/api/federations.rst

 Request Structure
 -----------------

-The request paylad is an array of objects that describe Delivery Service :term:`Federation` Resolver mappings.
+The request payload is an array of objects that describe Delivery Service :term:`Federation` Resolver mappings.
 Each object in the array must be in the following format.

 :deliveryService: The :ref:`ds-xmlid` of the :term:`Delivery Service` which will use the :term:`Federation` Resolvers specified in ``mappings``
 :mappings:        An object containing two arrays of IP addresses (or subnets in :abbr:`CIDR (Classless Inter-Domain Routing)` notation) to use as :term:`Federation` Resolvers